Earthquake Early Warning

 Earthquake Early Warning (EEW) is the rapid detection of earthquakes, real-time estimation of the shaking hazard, and notification of expected shaking.
 EEW provides seconds to tens-of-seconds of notice before strong shaking starts, which can help reduce injuries, deaths, and property losses.

-Natural Resources Canada (NRCan) is developing, with partners, a national EEW system designed to enhance early detection and warning in areas of moderate to high earthquake hazard and concentrations of population and infrastructure.
+Natural Resources Canada (NRCan) is developing a national EEW system designed to enhance early detection and warning in areas of moderate to high earthquake hazard and concentrations of population and infrastructure.
 In Canada, this earthquake risk is concentrated along the west coast of British Columbia, the Ottawa River Valley, and the Saint Lawrence Seaway.

 Earthquakes release energy that travels through the Earth as seismic waves.
 Seismic sensors detect the first energy to radiate from an earthquake, the P-wave, which rarely causes damage.
 The sensors transmit this information to data centres where a computer calculates the earthquake's location and magnitude, and the expected ground shaking across the region.
 This method can provide warning before the arrival of secondary S-waves, which bring the strong shaking that can cause most of the damage.

 The EEW system will send out alerts

 EEW alerts will be sent to the public through national alerting systems and other means.
 Government Operations Centres and Critical Infrastructure Operators may use notifications to trigger automated responses to protect people and property.

 The EEW system is designed to alert for potentially harmful earthquakes, including for strong shaking from earthquakes outside Canada's borders.
 NRCan is therefore working with US partners, and will be using the United States Geological Survey’s EEW software.